 Gilita Creek and Willow Creek from the confluence of Snow Creek upstream to the headwaters.
 Unlimited brown trout.

 Mineral Creek from its confluence with the San Francisco River to its headwaters.

 Whitewater Creek from the Catwalk National Recreational Trail parking area upstream to headwaters including all tributaries.

 Special Kokanee Salmon | Snagging Season

 A popular method for catching kokanee is snagging, the intentional taking of fish by hooking the body rather than the mouth.
 Kokanee are the only fish that may be legally snagged, and only during Special Kokanee Snagging Season.
 If another species is caught by snagging, it must be immediately returned to the water.

 Each autumn NMDGF collects millions of kokanee eggs and milt to fertilize eggs and hatch fry.
 The young fry are used to stock Heron Lake, Navajo Lake, Abiquiu Lake, El Vado Lake and Eagle Nest Lake.
 The success of these collection operations is essential to maintain vibrant and healthy fisheries for anglers to enjoy.
-As a result, Heron Lake and Willow Creek are closed October 1–November 10, and no kokanee salmon may be in possession while fishing during these closures at Heron Lake and Willow Creek.
+As a result, Heron Lake, Willow Creek and designated no-wake areas at Navajo Lake are closed October 1–November 9, and no kokanee salmon may be in possession while fishing during these closures at Heron Lake and

 Snagging Season Dates by Location

 Please refer to the most current NM Fishing Rules and Regulation booklet.